 Documents can be dragged from the navigation pane or the P-Docs Manager onto the region button to open them.

 HU editor with two document regions

 Work on all open documents in their own margin-areas.
-All features and tools are available, so you can code, link, and annotate all in the same way as you would a singe document.
+All features and tools are available, so you can code, link, and annotate all as you would with a singe document.

 You can switch the margin area off if you simply want to compare documents.
-Also, to change the position of the documents, via drag & drop it into the desired document region:
+To change the position of the documents, drag & drop them into the desired region: